webrecorder/pywb/docs/manual/rewriter.rst

 Configuring Rewriters
 ---------------------

-pywb provides customizeable rewriting based on content-type, the available types are configured in the :py:mod:`pywb.rewriter.default_rewriter`, which specifies rewriter classes per known type, and mapping of content-types to rewriters.
+pywb provides customizable rewriting based on content-type, the available types are configured in the :py:mod:`pywb.rewriter.default_rewriter`, which specifies rewriter classes per known type, and mapping of content-types to rewriters.